An image of an arrow icon

 Unrealistic promises

 Transparency is an important quality in a registered dietitian.
 Some companies may advertise unrealistic promises, like looking twenty years younger or losing 30 pounds in two weeks.
-These claims can lead to additional health problems and put the client's health in danger.
+These claims can perpetuate eating disorders and lead to additional health problems or put the client's health in danger.
 Some companies make unrealistic promises without any insight into your health status or lifestyle habits.
 Unfortunately, their promises are empty words that won't lead to success in your health goals.

 Selling something